PaulSavanna/PaulSavanna/README.md

 - Focus on clear structure, maintainable code, and practical implementation

 ## Projects
-This profile contains selected portfolio projects that demonstrate different types of application development:
+This profile contains portfolio projects that demonstrate different types of application development:
 - backend services
 - fullstack applications
 - dashboards and admin interfaces